Career as a Medical Coder

 Coding accurately is not easy.
 The coder must carefully read the doctor’s and nurse’s notes to precisely determine the services received by the patient.
 The coder must also understand private payer policies and government regulations for accurate coding and billing.

 Medical coders spend their days reviewing medical records to assign these codes and ensure that the health care providers they support are properly reimbursed for services.
 Physicians and hospitals depend on accurate coding to receive proper reimbursement, making the role of the coder a valued one.
-You can be a professional Clinical Research Associate/ Medical Coder with clinical research training
+You can be a professional Clinical Research Associate/ Medical Coder with clinical research training.

-In the following article we shall be getting an overview of the career of a medical coder and the opportunities they are offered:
+following article we shall be getting an overview of the career

 ACADEMIC REQUIREMENTS: